The Lovin' Spoonful: Greenwich Village and folk music

 The co-founders of the Lovin' Spoonful – John Sebastian and Zal Yanovsky – met on February 9, 1964, at the apartment of Cass Elliot, a mutual friend and fellow musician.
 (Note: Sebastian typically identifies the night at Elliot's apartment as his first time meeting Yanovsky.
-He has also recalled they "actually met once before", adding that it was the night at Elliot's apartment in which the two first played music together and the first time they became acquainted in "a very low-key setting".)
+He has also recalled they "actually met once before", clarifying that the night at Elliot's apartment was their first time playing music together and when they became acquainted in "a very low-key setting".)
 Elliot was holding a party that night to watch the English rock band the Beatles make their American television debut on The Ed Sullivan Show.
 Elliot, Sebastian and Yanovsky were all active in the folk-music scene in Greenwich Village, a neighborhood in New York City, and the three were greatly influenced by the Beatles' performance; Sebastian later reflected, "It affected us heavily ... us [meaning] my specific generation".
 Later that night, Elliot encouraged Sebastian and Yanovsky to play guitars, and Sebastian remembered discovering they had "a tremendous affinity" for one another.

 Sebastian, the son of the classical harmonica player John Sebastian Sr., grew up in a Village apartment which neighbored Washington Square Park.
 The younger Sebastian often went to the park to play music, and he also played in rock bands as a teenager at his prep school in New Jersey.
 He became a multi-instrumentalist, being proficient on guitar, harmonica, piano and the autoharp.
 Beginning in the early 1960s, he worked as a studio musician.